livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 An Edge is a typed directed relationship between two Parents.

 Constraints:

-1. Edge meaning is defined by the app schema.
+- Edge meaning is defined by the app schema.
-2. Edge validity is constrained by schema allowed relations.
+- Edge validity is constrained by schema declared allowed relations.

 This file does not define Edge fields.